 For either length to operate as described, the loop should be installed in the clear as much as possible.
-This means avoiding wire runs over a house, garage, barn etc and with no large structures in close proximity.
+This means avoiding wire runs over a house, garage, barn, out buildings etc and with no large structures in close proximity (<30 feet).
 Adjustment of overall length will be required if installed over or near large structures and may cause higher than normal SWR on some bands.
 Use with wire lengths other than those shown will have unpredictable results.

 |Core Material|| Custom mix low permeability ferrites by Fair Rite Products for maximum bandwidth.